13 Visualising data with ggplot2

 plot elements or geometries, such as points in a scatter plot.
 By

-mapping a continuous or discrete variable to size
+mapping a continuous or discrete variable to size, we can represent

 additional dimensions of our data, making the plot more informative.